This banana pancakes recipe works well for the Performance Level or Training Level of the Cardio Endurance Program.

 Surrounding You Exercise

 Since this meal is relatively higher carb it is a great everyday meal for people who do 30-60 minute of moderate to high-intensity cardio exercise 4-5 times per week.
-For those of you who work out less than that or not as intense, these banana pancakes still make for a pre-workout power meal about an hour before exercise.
-For people who do primarily strength training oriented exercise, add bacon or sausage to increase the protein and fat ratio to balance out the carbs for long-lasting muscle energy.
+For those of you who exercise less than that or not as intense, these banana pancakes still make for a pre-exercise power meal about an hour beforehand.
+For people who do primarily strength training, add bacon or sausage to increase the protein and fat ratio to balance out the carbs for long-lasting muscle energy.

 Tip: For all my outdoor fanatics, cook up some pancakes and bring them with you on the road as a good snack with a single-serving yogurt container!
 I prefer waffles for the to-go snacks since they hold their shape a little better.
 Yum!